landeros91/Air_Quality-Final_Project/README.md

 - Which counties' air quality was affected the most?
 - How did wind contribute to air quality?
 - Which county had better air quality?

+### Motivation

+Had different experiences with air quality throughout CA, especially during the wildfire season.We want to see how the counties we have listed were affected.